 Carol Silverman has been involved with Balkan and Romani music and culture for over thirty years as a researcher, teacher, performer and educational activist.
-An award-winning professor of cultural anthropology and folklore at the University of Oregon, she teaches and writes about Balkan folklore, ethnography, and human rights issues among Roma.
-Based on fieldwork in Bulgaria, Macedonia, and New York, her research analyzes the relationship among music, politics, ritual and gender.
-She is the curator of Balkan Music for the new international RomArchive.
+An award-winning professor of cultural anthropology and folklore at the University of Oregon, she teaches and writes about music, festivals, cultural policy, and human rights issues among Roma.
+Based on fieldwork in Bulgaria, Macedonia, and New York, and Western Europe,nher research analyzes the relationship among music, politics, ritual, and gender.
+She is the curator of Balkan Music for the international digital RomArchive.
 Carol was profiled in the Spring/Summer 2001 Kef Times.

-In her publications, Carol analyzes the intersection of politics, social position, and the performance arts among Roma, currently the largest and perhaps the most maligned minority in Europe.
-She explores how Roma have forged a nuanced musical identity in diverse locations in the Balkans and in re-diasporic spaces, including New York City.
+In her publications, Carol explores Balkan folklore, and also analyzes the intersection of politics and the performance arts among Roma, the largest and perhaps the most maligned minority in Europe.
+She explores how Roma have forged a nuanced musical identity in diverse locations in the Balkans and in re-diasporic spaces, including New York City and Germany.
 Her book, Romani Routes: Cultural Politics and Balkan Music in Diaspora (Oxford University Press, 2012), won the 2013 Merriam Book Prize from the Society for Ethnomusicology.
-Her most recent work is analyzes the globalization of Balkan “Gypsy” music, specifically its performance, consumption and production in relation to issues of representation and appropriation.
+Her new book, Ivo Papasov’s Balkanology (Bloomsbury, 2021), traces the emergence of Bulgarian wedding music as a world music phenomenon from the1970s to the present.
+Her most recent work analyzes the globalization of Balkan “Gypsy” music, specifically its performance, consumption and production in relation to issues of representation and appropriation.

 Carol has performed with Zhenska Pesna and Slavej and toured internationally with the Yuri Yunakov Ensemble.
 She teaches Balkan singing internationally, and introduced Romani singing to EEFC workshops.
-She has given dozens of concerts, workshops, and lecture/demonstrations on Balkan folk music and its cultural context in U.S., Canadian, and European cities.
-She lives in Eugene, OR.
+She has given dozens of concerts, workshops, and lecture/demonstrations on Balkan folk music and its cultural context in the U.S., Canada, and Europe.
+Carol lives in Eugene, OR.

-Carol is involved in many educational activities regarding the human rights of Roma.
-She has been a guest lecturer at numerous national at international conferences and is on the Board of Directors of Voice of Roma, an American NGO that promotes Romani culture and supports Romani migrants.
-She is now co-supervising a VOR and Harvard University survey project among American Roma about their culture and experience with discrimination.
+As a non-Romani ally, Carol has long advocated for the human rights of Roma.
+She has been a guest lecturer at numerous national and international conferences and is on the Board of Directors of Voice of Roma, an American NGO that promotes Romani culture and supports Romani migrants.
+With Magda Matache, she is now coordinating a VOR and Harvard University survey project among American Roma about their culture and experience with discrimination.

 Today East European Roma face inferior and segregated housing and education, including tracking of children into special schools for the disabled.
 Poor health conditions, specifically shorter life expectancy, plague Roma; discrimination is widespread in employment (unemployment is 80% in some regions) and the legal system, and even educated people routinely express disdain for Gypsies; hate speech and racial profiling are common in the media.

 In the United States, racism against Roma is less pronounced but nevertheless exists; for example, “Gypsy Crime” units are found in police departments of several southern cities, and discrimination in housing and employment persists.
-The US is home to over 1 million Roma from every European country, and the New York City region boasts vital communities of Roma from Eastern Europe.
+The US is home to over 1 million Roma from every European country, and the New York City region boasts vital communities of Roma from the Balkans.